 Like other healthcare fields, addiction treatment demands accountability.
-By measuring success rates, you can inform potential clients and the public about your program’s performance.
+By measuring outcomes and success rates, you can inform potential clients and the public about your substance abuse treatment program’s performance.
 But measuring accurate treatment outcomes also informs progress in the field and for your program–leading to greater quality of life for recovering people, more satisfaction from your clients, and an increase in business.

 But how do you measure success?
 And how do you construct quality outcome studies?
 Beyond advertising and promoting your program’s services, there are ethical implications behind the success rates that you publicize.
 Your program (and every treatment program) needs a system to measure treatment outcomes.
 Here’s a look at why, how to do it, and how it will add value to your program.